raycmorgan/sqlbox/README.md

 ## Errors

 Error handling in SQLBox is simple yet highly effective.
-All method's callbacks can be passed an Error object when an issue arises (standard Node convention).
-These errors are pretty typical errors except they have a code field.
-Conveniently the code just happens to match up with what the HTTP status code equivalent is.
-This makes using SQLBox with in a web app super easy, and in other places the error codes are at the very least, memorable.
+All of the method's callbacks will be passed an Error object when an issue arises (standard Node convention).
+These errors are normal Errors except they have a `code` property.
+Conveniently, that code matches up with the equivalent HTTP status code.
+This makes using SQLBox with in a web app super easy, and in other places the error codes are quite memorable.

 Example errors that arise and their code's:

 * `.get` — if item was not found: `404` not found
-* `.save` — if concurrent change happend: `409` conflict
+* `.save` — if a concurrent update happened: `409` conflict
 * `.save` — duplicate insert on unique index: `409` conflict
 * `.save` — validation didn't pass: `403` validation error
 * `.modify` — ensure failed: `409` conflict
-* `.modify` — maxRetries hit: `504` timeout, nothing is wrong, it's just taking too long
+* `.modify` — maxRetries hit: `504` timeout (nothing is wrong, it's just taking too long)
-* Unknown or other database errors — `500` server error
+* Unknown or other database errors — `500` internal error

 ### Express goodness

-Using these errors with Express almost as good as petting a unicorn.
+Using these errors with Express is almost as good as petting a unicorn.

 ```javascript
 app.get('/users/:id', function (req, res, next) {